 Tax losses under German corporate income tax and trade tax may be used to offset taxable income and trade profit attributable to the same taxpayer, or loss holding entity, within the boundaries of German tax law.
-As of December 31, 2013, Pieris Operating had net operating loss carryforwards of German corporate income tax of \$58.5 million and of trade tax of \$57.2 million.
+As of December 31, 2014, Pieris Operating had net operating loss carryforwards of German corporate income tax of \$34.2 million and of trade tax of \$34.2 million.
 Under current laws, tax loss carryforwards may only be used to offset in any relevant later assessment period (calendar year) €1,000,000 (\$1,210,100) plus 60% of the exceeding taxable income and trade profit of such period.
 Also, certain transactions, including transfers of shares or interest in the loss holding entity, may result in the partial or total forfeiture of tax losses existing at that date.
 Partial or total forfeiture of tax losses may further occur in corporate reorganizations of the loss holding entity.

-Pieris Operating experienced an ownership change as a result of the Acquisition and/or the Private Placement, and as a result may have lost some or all of the unused German corporate income and trade tax losses carryforwards existing or realized at the time of the Acquisition and/or the Private Placement (including carryforwards).
+Pieris Operating experienced an ownership change as a result of the Acquisition and/or the Private Placement, and as a result have lost some, and may in the future lose some or all, of the unused German corporate income and trade tax losses carryforwards existing or realized at the time of the Acquisition and/or the Private Placement (including carryforwards).
 Any forfeiture of such tax losses due to the Acquisition and/or the Private Placement, or due to any other such ownership change, could have an adverse effect on our results of operations.